oliversavio/oliversavio.github.io/_posts/2021-04-14-softmax-activation-function-explained-with-code.md

 \\[
     \begin{bmatrix} -0.1849 \\\ 3.1026 \\\ 1.7967 \end{bmatrix}
 \\]
-It's isn't clear which class the input likely belongs to, let's try to fix this by normalizing.
+It isn't clear which class the input likely belongs to, let's try to fix this by normalizing.

 \\[
     \begin{bmatrix} -0.1849 \\\ 3.1026 \\\ 1.7967 \end{bmatrix}